-Apply today to 2018 KRC Jung Bong Scholarship Award for Asian American and Pacific Islander students!
+Apply today to 2019 KRC Scholarship Award for Asian American and Pacific Islander students!

 The Korean Resource Center (KRC) is pleased to announce the KRC Jung Bong Scholarship awards commemorating the late Jung Bong Jimmy Choi (고 정봉 최진환 박사) to empower and support Asian American youth.